 My paper mache elephant project got sidetracked temporarily by an Elizabeth George novel, and I’m now working at my computer because a yellow-jacket got a bit too interested in the paste.
 (I’ve already been stung twice this week, so I get a little nervous around the little beasts).
 But all in all, I think the project is coming along nicely.

-[edit - I made a video about this whole process.
-You can see the YouTube video about How to Make a Paper Mache Elephant here.]
+Note – I made a video about this whole process.
+You can see the YouTube video about How to Make a Paper Mache Elephant here, and download the pattern if you’d like to make an elephant of your own.

 I purchased some roll ends of paper from our local newspaper office, which allowed me to work quickly while building the bulk of the elephant from crumpled paper.
 I use a lot of force to compact the wads of paper so they will be a solid support for the paper mache.
 Then I try to cover as much of the paper as I can with the 2″ wide masking tape.